Shoulder Surgery

 Revision of failed reverse shoulder replacement

 This is usually revised to another reverse replacement with restoration of lost bone stock on the glenoid side, humeral side, or both.
 It is more complex than revising an anatomic replacement to a reverse.
+In most cases, the ball (glenosphere) has loosened from bone while the stem has remained sound.
+A new one can usually be implanted with bone grafting behind it on the socket.

-In some cases, it is not possible to reimplant a reverse replacement and a salvage option is to convert it to a hemiarthroplasty (half replacement).
-This is where a ball is replaced on the top of the humeral stem only, and moves on the residual bone left in the socket.
+In some cases, it is not possible to reimplant a reverse replacement, and a salvage option is to convert it to a hemiarthroplasty (half replacement).
+This is where a ball is replaced on the top of the humeral stem only and moves on the residual bone left in the socket.
 Pain relief is usually reasonable, but movement is generally limited.

 Management of bone loss

+Bone loss around the joint during revision surgery is commonly encountered and may be addressed using specialised implants, metallic augments, or bone grafting techniques to support implant fixation.
 Revision surgery often involves replacing lost bone on the glenoid side of the shoulder.
 This can be harvested from the hip (iliac crest) through a 3 cm incision during the same procedure.
 Donated bone or artificial bone substitutes can be used in some circumstances, usually when less structural demand is placed on the graft.

-If the defect is too large a custom-made component made from printed titanium can be created to any size and shape to fill the defect
+If the defect is too large, a custom-made component made from printed titanium can be created to any size and shape to fill the defect.

 Stabilisation of the joint